 Plans And Pricing

 Jira’s pricing structure is designed to accommodate teams of all sizes.
 The free plan supports up to ten users and includes essential features such as Scrum/Kanban boards as well as backlog management.
 Paid plans have advanced features such as unlimited storage, project roles, advanced permissions, and higher levels of support, security, and customization.
-The software offers the following plans:
+The software offers the following pricing for its plans, for up to 100 users:

 • Free: $0